 [Register Federation] Fields for the Register exchange format

-#3 Updated by Christian Ansorge almost 4 years ago
+#3 Updated by Christian Ansorge over 4 years ago

 Thank you very much.